jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 Service is quick and friendly, and the bright, welcoming vibe sets you up for the day.

-**Tip:** Save space for the pastry case—muffins, cookies, and more await.
+**Tip:** Save space for the pastry case.
+Muffins, cookies, and more await.

 ### Lunch